Using Panel¶

 Contents¶

-- References — iterative development, Material UI, HoloViews, custom components, Playwright testing, widget mapping, cleanup
+- References — iterative development, Material UI, plotting, custom components, Playwright testing, app structure & scaling, review

 - Viewer Class Pattern